EDUCATION

 You can read most of my publications here.

-I grew up in Bath, Ohio, birthplace of serial killer, Jeffrey Dahmer, and sometimes home of the GOAT, LeBron James.
+I grew up in Bath, Ohio, childhood hometown of serial killer, Jeffrey Dahmer, and sometimes home of the GOAT, LeBron James.

 A contrarian and skeptic since childhood, at age 7, I disproved the existence of Santa Claus.
 Peering out my window late one Christmas Eve, I noticed my Aunt and Uncle (and also neighbors) rolling a mini trampoline down their stairs to their Christmas Tree.
 I realized I could seize this opportunity for discovery.
 The next day, I asked my cousin whether Santa or her parents gave her the trampoline.
 She said Santa.
 Case closed.
 Only months later I inquired of my Monday night religion teacher, "If there were only two ants on Noah's Arc, what did the anteaters eat?"
 She provided no satisfactory answer.